Our patients, our care and our people

 How many people do we help?

-- Here at the hospice, at any one time we’re caring for 20 patients in our In Patient Centre – over 300 in any one year.
+- Here at the hospice, at any one time we’re caring for 20 patients in our In Patient Centre – 400 in any one year.

-- And every year individual programmes of therapies, treatments and advice at our Therapies and Rehabilitation Centre help over 300 patients to live independently at home for as long as possible.
+- And every year individual programmes of therapies, treatments and advice at our Active Intervention Centre help over 300 patients to live independently at home for as long as possible.

 - We also train other healthcare providers in Sheffield to care for their own terminally ill patients, and our educational influence extends far beyond Sheffield’s boundaries.
 For 45 years the example of our pioneering work and the outstanding expertise of our staff have been benefiting hospice patients both nationwide and worldwide.